tshepang/blog/content/computing/developer of note: Victor Stinner.rst

 lists, and at times, many more in the issue tracking system, all discussing the change in mind.
-Such changes are most often accompanied with a `PEP`_ (Python Enhancement Proposal), a formalised document which is basically a design spec for the change in mind.
-It also, helpfully, summarises the arguments against the change, and addresses them while at it, which can be of help to those not inclined to consume the oft-lengthy discussions.
+Such changes are most often accompanied with a `PEP`_ (Python Enhancement Proposal), a formalised document which is basically a design spec for such a change.
+It also, helpfully, summarises the arguments against the change, and addresses them while at it.
+This can be of help to those not inclined to consume the oft-lengthy discussions.

 Given all that, it can be quite challenging for any one individual to